Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/app_step.png)

-On this Example, the "Add/remove item" Step is related to one Touchpoint; "Pricing API (APP)".
+In this Example, the "Add/remove item" Step is related to one Touchpoint; "Pricing API (APP)".

 Return to top of [Index](#Index)